tpugliese/idme_takehome/README.md

 ### Credentials

-Here is where the config file for the local PostgreSQL instance is located.
-I opted to obfuscate the password and credentials in the Technical Takehome notebook for privacy reasons but display the file here.
+Here is where the `config.yml` file for the local PostgreSQL instance is located.
+I opted to obfuscate the password and credentials in the third cell of the Technical Takehome notebook for privacy reasons but display the config file here.
 I believe it is important to treat this project like a repository that could be downloaded and utilized by a team member, who could put their credentials in the file and follow the process.
+In Databases, dbt and other technical configurations, configuration or credential files are integral to environment connections.

 ### Notebook